Declaration of interest

 - The content should be set out as follows: Abstract, Introduction, Materials and methods, Results or Taxonomy, Discussion, Acknowledgements and References.
 Key words and a Running Head should also be provided.

 - British-English is preferred, and used for all non-article material.
-Authors of articles can use American-English, provided that it is consistent within their contributions.Words of non-English origin, like bona fide, comb. nov., fide, f. sp., ibid., in vitro, in situ, prima facie, sensu, sensu lato (stricto), sp. nov., should be placed in italics, together with scientific names of any rank (e.g. Ascomycota, Dothideales, Mycosphaerellaceae, Mycosphaerella nubilosa, Clonostachys rosea f. catenulata).
-The use of either "Culture characteristics" or "Cultural characteristics” is allowed, but the style must be consistent within a single volume.
+Authors of articles can use American-English, provided that it is consistent within their contributions.Words of non-English origin, like bona fide, comb. nov., fide, f. sp., ibid., in vitro, in situ, prima facie, sensu, sensu lato (stricto), sp. nov., should be placed in italics, together with plant and fungal scientific names of any rank (e.g. Ascomycota, Dothideales, Mycosphaerellaceae, Mycosphaerella nubilosa, Clonostachys rosea f. catenulata).
+The use of either "Culture characteristics" or "Cultural characteristics” is allowed, but the style must be consistent within a single paper.

 - Common abbreviations are as follows: h, min, s, mL, L, mg/L, °C, Fig., Figs, d, wk, mo, but also ITS, RPD, RFLP, rDNA, 18S etc. When a number is used in text as an adjective, thousands should be separated by spaces, e.g. 1 000 plants, and millions indicated with a capital M, e.g. 10 M generations.
 Similarly, if a number is less than 10 it should be written out, e.g. five plants versus 15 animals.
 Citation of nomenclatural authorities for taxa should follow the list of authors' names, see http://www.indexfungorum.org/authorsoffungalnames.htm.
 Journal abbreviations in the text (species synonymies, descriptions, etc.) should follow B-P-H and B-P-H/S (Botanico-Periodicum-Huntianum/Supplementum).
 Subspecies and formae speciales should be abbreviated as subsp. and f. sp. respectively.